Online Service Standards

 • in response to individual queries and in relation to tasks you complete

-Trainers/assessors and/or course coordinators will contact learners who have not accessed the learning material within two weeks from the unit commencement date. genU Training will identify learners at risk and where a learner has not accessed the learning material within four weeks from the unit commencement date and the trainer/assessor and/or course coordinator has attempted multiple times to assist the learner to re-engage.
+Trainers/assessors and/or course coordinators will contact students who have not accessed the learning material within two weeks from the unit commencement date. genU Training will identify students at risk and where a student has not accessed the learning material within four weeks from the unit commencement date and the trainer/assessor and/or course coordinator has attempted multiple times to assist the student to re-engage.

 Different types of assessment may be used for each unit.
 Assessments may include: